 Our Engineering programs in the Windsor region don’t just offer big-time excitement: they also help equip your son or daughter with essential STEM (science, technology, engineering and math) skills.
 Through interactive projects, teamwork and creative activities, your child will learn crucial problem solving and critical thinking skills that can make a lasting impact in school and beyond!▼

-Whether it’s constructing intricate structures or rebuilding them all over again in order to try out an alternate solution, your son or daughter will be tackling challenges and solving problems just like a real engineer!
-Our hands-on programs are a fantastic way for your budding inventor to gain a solid grasp of engineering, science and architectural concepts while also igniting his or her imagination and creativity along the way.
-We also get parents in on the fun by providing regular email communication to fill you in on the cool new projects your child worked on each week.
+From building sophisticated structures to testing, deconstructing and redesigning them all over again with a better solution, your child will be thinking and problem solving like a real engineer!
+Our interactive courses are a great way for your aspiring inventor to get to grips with science, engineering and architectural concepts while activating his or her creativity and imagination in the process.
+Parents can also have fun learning about the cool new things students learned in class through our regular email communication.
 In addition, we’ll provide a sneak peek of the next week’s project so the whole family can get excited for the next fun project!

 Sylvan’s Engineering courses in the Windsor region offer:

 - Fun, hands-on activities that include building bridges using K’NEX® pieces and designing machines using LEGO® bricks.